Suizer98/build_nefis/README.md

 ## Current progress

 ### Latest updates
-- The compiled `libnefis.so` can be found in here inside root directory, feel free to use.
+- The compiled `libnefis.so` can be found in here inside root directory.
 - I did a roundabout way to compile the libNefis.so from the libNefis.a instead.
 I was getting errors during part of compiling `libnefis.so`.
-- Since the static library file `libNefis.a` is created successfully we can assume it is solid.
+- Since the static library file `libNefis.a` is created successfully I assumed it is solid.
-- The hack is to run our own gcc compile command and try to resolve any undefined symbols, luckily there is only one important symbol needed to be defined properly (see gp.c part)
+- The trick is to separately run gcc compile command and try to resolve any undefined symbols, luckily there is only one important symbol needed to be defined properly (see gp.c part)

 ```
 WORKDIR /app/packages/nefis/src/.libs